 For this part of the project, you will use your SDES imlementation and brute-force search to crack some encoded English messages.
 This would be quite straightforward if the input text used standard ASCII encodings, because you can test each key to see if it generates output that is purely alphanumeric (almost all of the wrong outputs will contain random ASCII gibberish).
 To make the problem more interesting, the text in the messages here are encoded using Compact ASCII, or CASCII for short.
+Also, a little bit of "noise" was introduced into the source text.

 CASCII characters are 5 bits long, which gives just enough space for the upper case letters and some punctuation: 0 = ' (space), 1-26 = 'A'-'Z', 27=', 28 = '?', 29=':', 30='.', 31 = '''.
 The file CASCII. java available on the course web site provides a definition of CASCII constants and some useful conversion functions.
 See the file comments for details.
 Although it should not affect the code you write for the project, CASCII uses big-endian encodings.
-For example, the letter 'T' = 0 is represented by the bit sequence 00101.
+For example, the letter 'T' = 20 is represented by the bit sequence 00101.
 This may be useful when debugging your programs.